benthamite/anki-interleaver/README.md

 ### apply the order in Anki

-Because AnkiConnect capabilities vary (and some installations do not support repositioning actions via the API), the final “reposition” step is done manually:

 1. In Anki, open **Browse**
 2. Search for the decks you interleaved (example):

    `deck:"Main::Japanese" or deck:"Main::Swedish"`

-3. Add the `MasterRank` column:
-   - In the Browse window, click the **Fields** button (or **Columns**, depending on your Anki version), and enable `MasterRank`.
+3. Click the **Fields** button and enable `MasterRank`.
+4. In the popup, you will see a list of fields.
+Locate the `MasterRank` field, select it, and then check the "Sort by this field in the browser" option.
 4. Click the `MasterRank` column header to sort ascending.
 5. Select all cards (`Cmd+A` on macOS).
 6. Choose **Cards → Reposition…**